AndersDeath/diary2/000-current.md

 # 30 October - Tuesday  - Gündoğan - Turgutreis - 31 day of immigration

 We were in Trougutreis today.
 It's a city in one hour by bus from our one.
-I
+We just walked there, worked a bit from starbucks and spent a good time.s